The Rev Dr Ed Loane

 Ed Loane joined the faculty in second semester 2014.
 He is a graduate of Sydney University and Moore College (where he graduated with First Class Honours), and has completed his PhD (at the University of Cambridge) on the doctrine of the church in the writing of William Temple, a twentieth century Archbishop of Cantebury.
 He has served in Anglican churches in the dioceses of Sydney and Ely and has lectured in the Wales Evangelical School of Theology.
 Ed brings to the faculty a passion for church history and theology and a commitment to evangelical pastoral ministry.
 He is married to Jocelyn and they have five children, Jemima, Sophie, Benjamin, Samuel and Abigail.

-‘John Wesley and George Whitefield and the Church of England’, in Wesley and Whitefield?
-Wesley v Whitefield? ed.
+‘Wesley, Whitefield and the Church of England’, in Wesley and Whitefield?
+Wesley versus Whitefield? ed.
 Ian Maddock (Eugene, OR: Pickwick, Forthcoming 2017)

 ‘From King’s College to Kingsford: Charles Simeon’s Enduring Influence on Australian University Ministry’, Vine Journal 2 (Dec 2015): 39–47.